 You can even simulate new strategies before trying them out with real money with their paper trading service.
 You’re given data charts with real-time information on options you’re considering so you can invest with more confidence and less guesswork.

 For self-directed investors, Webull is a strong choice for new investors.
-And as an added bonus, Webull also offers new investors free stocks for opening an account and depositing at least $100.
+And as an added bonus, Webull also offers new investors free stocks for opening an account and depositing a nominal amount of money.

 Read more in our Webull review.